 - we will not disclose medical information of a child aged 14 or over to a parent unless specifically agreed

 Please note that according to legislation and Medicare rules a child aged 14 or over may attend a GP alone and consent to normal medical treatment without the parents knowledge or consent.

-What are our GP fees?
+What fees do our contractor GP charge?

-We continue to Bulk Bill EXISTING patients with a valid Medicare or DVA card for the majority of general practice services including consultations Monday to Friday until 31 Dec 2019.
 All GP consultations on Saturdays incur a fee to be paid at the time of the consultation with the exception of children up to and including 15 years of age (a Medicare or DVA rebate may be available for valid cardholders).

-Some GP services will incur a private fee in all cases.
+Some services will incur a private fee in all cases.
 These include: Iron infusions, IUD insertions, Commercial Driver's licence medicals, Employment medicals, and Aviation medicals